Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

     st.markdown(get_system_prompt())
 ````

+Finally, you can run this file as a Streamlit app to verify the output is working correctly.
+Run the prompts generation via `streamlit run prompts.py`.
+Make sure the table information is showing up as expected in the rendered prompt - this will get passed to the chatbot in the next section.

 ### Build the chatbot

 We'll break down the Python file snippet-by-snippet so that you understand the functionality of each section, but if you'd like to skip ahead and download the full file, you can do so [here](TODO: add link here once GH repo published).